HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

 * Flash OpenWRT using WEB UI

-* Flash OEM firmware package, don’t read guides, ignore warnings (you asked for a brick)
+* Flash OEM firmware package, don’t read guides, ignore the warnings (that's how you ask for a brick)

-* Say hello to softbrick:
+* Say hello to soft-brick:

   ```
   3: System Boot system code via Flash.